papicella/elastic-book-service/README.md

 $ docker login -u DOCKER-HUB-USER -p PASSWD
 ```

 - Package using Cloud Native Buildpacks.
+You could also use "kpack" to build images from withing K8s see this link for how [https://github.com/pivotal/kpack].
+In the example below we just use pack CLI rather then kpack

 _Note: This will take some time for the first build_